-host An IBM [TM] PC/AT [TM] or 100% compatible PC with a hard disk system and a 1.2 megabyte floppy-disk drive and parallel printer port communication link memory Minimum of 640K bytes display Monochrome or color (color recommended) power require ments A UL Class II power supply with a 2.1-mm power jack connector that provides 7-12 Vdc or 6-9 Vac and at least 400-1500 mA, which is common to most wall-mounted DC transformers.
-For DC power supplies, the polarity of the 2.1 mm power jack does not matter.
-However, laboratory type power supplies are not recommended since they can create ground loops and possibly create a short circuit through the DSK full-wave rectifier.
-Note: ☐ You for load >50 a may want to use the DSK's on-board power supply and regulators external circuits.
-If so, you must not overload the circuit.
-External ds will cause the regulators to operate at a higher temperature.
-Loads 0 mA are not recommended. ☐ If y cor rou are using an external power supply, be sure you connect it rectly; the DSK is not warranted after you make modifications to it.
-To min adapte adapte should TUV. imize risk of electric shock and fire hazard, the power supply er should be rated class 2 or safety extra-low voltage.
-The er and personal computer providing energy to this product be certified by one or more of the following: UL, CSA, VDE, board DSK circuit board cable Pass-through parallel printer port cable optional hardware An EGA- or VGA-compatible graphics display card and monitor. miscellaneous materials Blank, formatted disks operating system MS-DOSTM or PC-DOSTM (version 5.0 or later), Windows or OS/2 files dsk3a.exe is an executable file for the DSK assembler. dsk3d.exe is an executable file needed for running the DSK debugger interface. ] miscellaneous files Other files are included in your DSK package, such as sample source files and additional documentation.
+Host An IBM [TM] PC/AT [TM] or 100%-compatible PC with a hard disk system and a 1.2 megabyte floppy-disk drive and parallel printer port communication link Memory Minimum of 640K bytes Display Monochrome or color (color recommended) Power require ments A UL Class II power supply with a 2.1-mm power jack connector that provides 7-12 Vdc or 6-9 Vac and at least 400-1500 mA, which is common to most wall-mounted DC transformers.
+For isolated wall mount supplies, the polarity of the 2.1 mm power jack does not matter.
+Laboratory-type power supplies with case grounds are not recommended since they can create ground loops and possibly create a short circuit through the DSK full-wave rectifier. for ca u may want to use the DSK's on-board power supply and regulators external circuits.
+If so, do not overload the circuit.
+External loads will use the regulators to operate at a higher temperature.
+Loads >50 mA e not recommended. su ☐ If you make modifications or you are using an external laboratory power supply, be sure you connect it to the DSK correctly; the DSK is not warranted after you make modifications to it. adapt nimize risk of electric shock and fire hazard, the power supply er should be rated UL class 2.
+The adapter and personal uter providing energy to this product should be certified by one or more of the following: UL, CSA, VDE, TUV.

+Board DSK circuit board Cable Pass-through parallel printer port cable Optional hardw vare An EGA- or VGA-compatible graphics display card and monitor.
+Miscellaneous materials Blank, formatted disks Softwa re checklist Operating syst tem MS-DOSTM or PC-DOSTM (version 5.0 or later), WindowsTM or OS/2TM Files dsk3a.exe is an executable file for the DSK assembler.
+Executing dsk3a.exe produces all the files needed to use the DSK. dsk3d.exe is an executable file needed for running the DSK debugger interface.
+Miscellaneous files Other files are included in your DSK package, such as sample source files and additional documentation.
 You can find a brief description of these files in the Readme file included on your disk.
-Be sure to check the Readme file for the latest information on soft- ware changes and DSK operation.
+Be sure to check the Readme file for the latest information on soft- ware changes and DSK operation. s Note: s BBS or pplications for the DSK can also be downloaded from the TMS320 Internet FTP site.
+See the If You Need Assistance subsection on , for the Internet address.